Bomb at Kabul mosque kills 5 civilians, Taliban says - NewsBreak

 An Italian-funded emergency hospital in Kabul tweeted it had received four people wounded in the blast.

 The area around the mosque was cordoned off by the Taliban, who maintained a heavy security presence.
-Later in the afternoon the site was cleaned.
-The only signs of the blast was slight damage to the ornamental arch by the entrance gate.
+Later in the afternoon, the site was cleaned.
+The only sign of the blast was slight damage to the ornamental arch by the entrance gate.

 Since the Taliban takeover of Afghanistan in mid-August, attacks by Islamic State group militants against them have increased.
 The rise has raised the possibility of a wider conflict between the two extremist groups.